miyamok/reentrancy/README.md

 ```
 addr.call{ value: amount }("")
 ```
-where <code>addr</code> is the distination address, <code>amount</code> is the amount to send in unsigned integer, and the nullstring (i.e. <code>""</code>) is to designate that it specifies no particular function of <code>addr</code> to call.
+where <code>addr</code> is the destination address, <code>amount</code> is the amount to send in unsigned integer, and the nullstring (i.e. <code>""</code>) is to designate that it specifies no particular function of <code>addr</code> to call.
 In order to make a particular function call, a call message in the abi format should be given instead of the nullstring (cf. https://solidity-by-example.org/call/).

 There is a problem if <code>msg.sender</code> is a smart contract.
 Even if the call message is the null string, this invokes a payable function of the smart contract <code>msg.sender</code>.
 The content of the payable function is in general unknown and hence we have to assume an arbitrary code is executed.